PeterAlexander/CP100/docs/unit1/Lesson4_Explaining the Cloud Native Maturity Matrix.md

  improved on automatically by the platform.

 ## Architecture
+---
 ![](.//media/image30.jpeg)

  Is your enterprise trying "batteries included" to provide everything needed for most use cases

- \- the Tightly Coupled Monolith?
+The Tightly Coupled Monolith?
 Or perhaps you have reached the next step in the evolutionary architecture chain, Client-Server.
 The cloud native goal is to use microservices architecture where a large application is built as a suite of modular components or services.